xugeaneeu/TVM2025-public/README.md

 ## Introduction

-This set of excercises aims at building the verifying translator from an imaginary language Funnier into WASM.
+This set of excercises aims at building the verifying translator from a toy language [Funny](funny.md) into WASM.
 The code of these excercises is based on the following technologies:

 - Implementation language: [Typescript](https://www.typescriptlang.org/)